Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/ConvertCscCsr.rst

         begin = end

-Implemention
+Implementation
 ============
 The input matrix should ensure that the following conditions hold:

 1. No duplicate edges
 2. compressed sparse column/row (CSC/CSR) format

-The algorithm implemention is shown as the figure below:
+The algorithm implementation is shown in the following figure:

 Figure 1 : convert CSC CSR architecture on FPGA